apache/nuttx/configs/sama5d3x-ek/README.txt

       CONFIG_SAMA5_NAND_NXFFS=y         : Use the NXFFS file system

-      Other file systems are not recommended because only NXFFS can handle bad blocks and only NXFFS performs wear-leveling.
+      Other file systems are not recommended because only NXFFS can handle bad blocks and only NXFFS performs wear-levelling.

     FAT
     ---

     Another option is FAT.
+FAT, however, is not appropriate for use with
-FAT, however, will not handle bad blocks and does not perform any wear leveling.
+    NAND: FAT will not handle bad blocks, does not perform any wear levelling, and may not conform to writing ordering requirements of NAND.
+    Also, there appear to be issues with FAT when PMECC is enabled (see "STATUS SUMMARY" below).

     File Systems:
       CONFIG_FS_FAT=y                   : Enable the FAT FS